 We have seen so many fabulous interior blog posts throughout the year and if you are already a fan of the IBA Blog you will know that each month we write a round-up of the top 25 posts we have spotted from the month before.
-To mark the start of the New Year, we thought we would go back over the top posts from 2016 and select our favourite 50…
+To mark the start of the New Year, we thought we would go back over the top posts from 2016 and select our favorite 50…

 Sarah Akwisombe was born to be an interior stylist and in her post she gathered together the ten signs that you could have been too.
 From restyling your bookshelves every other week to create the perfect #shelfie, to hoarding coffee table books, you too might just have the stylist edge.